Mennauu/learnyounode/README.md

 # learnyounode

+To learn more about node.js I followed this self-guided workshop about node.js which you can find here (on Github): https://github.com/workshopper/learnyounode

 Please note that I also used the official node documentation (as a source for all steps) which you can find here: [Node.js Documentation](https://nodejs.org/api/)

 ![image](https://github.com/Mennauu/learnyounode/blob/master/learnyounode.png?raw=true)